What is Distributed Generation (DG)? This page provides a brief explanation of the DG for first-time visitors.

 Find out about eligibility, government regulations, and how bills are determined.

-During Open Enrollments, National Grid will be seeking applications to enter into standard contracts for the supply of energy, capacity and RECS for eligible renewable energy projects.
+During Open Enrollments, National Grid will be seeking applications to enter into standard contracts for energy, capacity and RECS for eligible renewable energy projects.

 National Grid's most asked about Questions and Answers.